 Yes, I have been making lots of boxes with the scoring tool.
 Can’t help myself… the tool makes it all so easy!

 I have made this slider box to hold four tealight candles, and used the new Framelits to create a clear window so that you can see the candles inside.
 I am going to make a stack of these to sell at the next markets stall in a couple of weeks time, they would make a lovely Mother’s Day gift.
+Cheerful Treatis the name of the DSP, and I have combined it with Concord Crush cardstock.
+You could add more decoration to this, of course, perhaps a flower and a tag, or a lovely piece of matching ribbon around the box.

 Happy stamping!